gtuja/GCL/_document/Specification/SoftwareRequirementSpecification/SWRS.md

 > Gcl.Sul.Wpf<br>

 - **[SWRS#002]** Dtails of each package shall be defined in [2.features](#2_features).
-- **[SWRS#006]** Package diagram shall be handed in as a deliverable to show relationships between packages and UA.NET..
+- **[SWRS#006]** A Package diagram shall be handed in as a deliverable to show relationships between packages and UA.NET.
 </details>

 <div id="2_features"></div>